ericlee88/puzzles/README.md

 Who leaves and on which day?

 **Bonus question:** This is probably much harder than the question itself.
-What is the relevance of the orcale? i.e., "Everyone can already see that the are blue eyes".
+What is the relevance of the orcale? i.e., "But everyone can already see that there are blue eyes".

 Source: https://xkcd.com/blue_eyes.html